GODIMONGO/website/web/docs/panel/features/admin/oauth-providers.md

 Finish with **Save** (or **Save & Stay** when creating).
 An existing provider also offers **Export** (as JSON or YAML), **Duplicate**, **Delete**, and a **View Documentation** shortcut to the setup guides.

 ![Configured provider with censored credentials](./images/oauth-providers/general.webp)

+## Avatars

+**Avatar URL Template** pulls the user's profile picture from the provider.
+Leave it empty and the panel never touches avatars.
+Fill it in and every login or link through the provider imports the picture it points at.
+The download runs in the background, so a slow or unreachable image host never holds up the login.

+The template is a URL with `{...}` placeholders, each holding a JSONPath into the Info URL response.
+What happens to a resolved value depends on where its placeholder sits:

+- A template that is *only* a placeholder, such as `{$.picture}`, is used verbatim.
+This is what most OIDC providers need, because the profile response already carries the full image URL.
+- Anywhere else the placeholder stands for one path or query component and its value is percent-encoded, so a provider cannot smuggle a different URL into the rest of the template.
+Discord, which hands back an id and an avatar hash instead of a URL, needs `https://cdn.discordapp.com/avatars/{$.id}/{$.avatar}.png`.

+That second rule catches people out when they try to tack something onto a whole-URL placeholder. `{$.picture}?size=512` is no longer a lone placeholder, so the entire picture URL gets percent-encoded into the path of a URL that goes nowhere.
+Either use the placeholder alone, or spell the whole URL out around the pieces the provider gives you.

+A placeholder that resolves to nothing (missing, `null`, or an empty string) means "this user has no avatar" and quietly skips the import.
+A template that resolves to something other than an `http` or `https` URL is an error instead: the login still goes through, but the panel logs a warning and the user keeps whatever avatar they had.

+The download accepts the same formats as an upload, PNG, JPEG, WebP, or GIF, and ends up as the same 512x512 WebP, but the limits around it are its own: at most 8 MB and 2048 pixels on either side, with no minimum size.

+**Overwrite Existing Avatars** decides who gets one.
+Off, the import only runs for users who have no avatar at all, leaving anything they uploaded themselves alone.
+On, it runs every time and replaces theirs, though a picture whose URL has not changed since the last import is recognised and not downloaded again.
+[Frozen](./users.md) accounts are skipped either way.

 ## Import